seryl/docfu/README.md

 ## Installation

-On centos the following libraries need be installed:
+On centos 6 the following libraries need be installed:

-    texlive-latex texlive-xetex liberation pandoc
+    texlive-latex texlive-xetex pandoc msttcore-fonts helvetica-fonts
-    liberation-fonts-mono-fonts liberation-fonts-serif-fonts
-    liberation-fonts-common

 ## Contributing to docfu